 With many hours of volunteer assistance, the OSU Extension Service has disseminated research-based information on safe food handling to thousands of Oregonians for 25 years.
 This has averted foodborne illness (and medical bills) and prevented the expense of food waste.

 The Family Food Education (FFE) volunteer program (previously known as Master Food Preservers) was launched in 1980 to support county food safety/preservation programing.
 The program has now been enhanced to include nutrition education.
 FFE Volunteers assist OSU Extension efforts at emergency food sites (food pantries) and in schools.

-In 2011, 277 new and veteran Master Food Preserver/Family Food Education volunteers contributed over 21,630 hours of time in these counties: Central Oregon (Crook, Deschutes, Jefferson), Clackamas, Coos/Curry, Douglas, Jackson/Josephine, Klamath, Lane, Linn/Benton, Lincoln, Marion, Polk, Tillamook, Union, Wallowa, Washington, and Wasco/Hood River.
+In 2012, 374 new and veteran Master Food Preserver/Family Food Education volunteers contributed over 23,150 hours of time in these counties: Central Oregon (Deschutes, Crook, Jefferson), Clackamas, Coos/Curry, Douglas, Jackson/Josephine, Klamath, Lane, Linn/Benton, Lincoln, Marion, Polk, Tillamook, Union, Wallowa, Washington, and Wasco/Hood River.
 They educated the public about safe food handling and preservation over the phone, at workshops, and at exhibits and demonstrations at sites such as farmers' markets and county fairs.
-Over 24,530 contacts were made by volunteers, faculty and Extension staff, with 2,262 of these from callers receiving assistance from the Food Safety/Preservation Hotline which operated with volunteer assistance during the food preservation and holiday season.
+Over 32,235 contacts were made by volunteers, faculty and Extension staff, with 2,262 of these from callers receiving assistance from the Food Safety/Preservation Hotline which operated with volunteer assistance during the food preservation and holiday season.
 In addition, an estimated 188,322 Oregonians were reached by our faculty and volunteers through radio and television broadcasts, social media sites, and newspaper articles related to food safety and food preservation topics.

 For information on FFE volunteer opportunitiesin your area contact your local County Extension office.